 This script addresses only static content: common text that can change over time, but need not be generated on each new page request.
 For such content, though, this program is a simple alternative to:

-Besides its utility, this program uses and requires only Python 3.X, runs on any platform that Python 3.X supports, and illustrates a typical role for Python code.
+Besides its utility, this program uses and requires only Python 3.X, runs on any platform that Python 3.X supports (including most PCs and smartphones), and illustrates a typical role for Python code in content-creation pipelines.

 See the main script's docstring and other items below for usage details.